 Interview preparation is essential, and the STAR method will see you through to success.
 Start by analysing your former field and the experience you gained throughout your time there, and pair it with your new industry.
-Then gather examples of how use exercised those skills, considering the situation, the task at hand, the actions you took and the end result.
+Then gather examples of how you exercised those skills, considering the situation, the task at hand, the actions you took, and the end result.

-Whilst you can play up similar skills, you must also show the prospective employer that you're aware you need to gain additional industry-specific skills.
-Pull together a game plan for gaining this critical experience and present it to the employer to show you're serious about this career change and the role.
+Whilst you can play up similar skills, you must also show the prospective employer that you're aware that you need to gain additional industry-specific skills.
+Pull together a game plan for gaining this critical experience and present it to the employer, to show that you're serious about this career change and the role.

-It's also important to display your passion for this new industry to make it clear to the recruiter that you haven't taken this decision lightly.
-In preparation, research key brands and influencers in the industry, the company's position in the sector and its nearest competitors.
-Review latest news and trends to get a feel for the market at this time too.
-With this knowledge to support you, you'll show prospective employers you're serious about making a move into their field.
+It's also important to display your passion for this new industry, to make it clear to the recruiter that you haven't taken this decision lightly.
+In preparation, research key brands and influencers in the industry, the company's position in the sector, and its nearest competitors.
+Review the latest news and trends to get a feel for the market at this time, too.
+With this knowledge to support you, you'll show prospective employers that you're serious about making a move into their field.